Skip to contents

 }

-# close parallel workers
+# close parallel processing

 plan(sequential)